numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Average Runtime
 ==================

-The average runtime (|aRT|) (introduced in [Price:1997]_ as ENES and analyzed in [AUG2005]_ as success performance and previously called ERT in [HAN2009ex]_) is an estimate of the expected runtime of the restart algorithm given in Equation :eq:`RTrestart` that is used within the COCO framework.
+The average runtime (|aRT|) (introduced in [PRI1997]_ as ENES and analyzed in [AUG2005]_ as success performance and previously called ERT in [HAN2009ex]_) is an estimate of the expected runtime of the restart algorithm given in Equation :eq:`RTrestart` that is used within the COCO_ framework.
+The |aRT| from a set of trials is computed as the sum of all evaluations in unsuccessful trials plus the sum of the runtimes in successful trials, all divided by the number of successful trials.

 More precisely, the expected runtime of the restart algorithm (on a parametrized family of functions in order to reach a precision :math:`\epsilon`) writes